microprediction/timemachines/README.md

      pip install --upgrade darts
      pip install --upgrade river

 and so on (see list above).
+The apple silicon (m1) install situation is particularly fluid.
+I revert to anaconda miniforge as noted above.
+But see also [this thread](https://stackoverflow.com/questions/65745683/how-to-install-scipy-on-apple-silicon-arm-m1) and keep open the possibility of the --no-use-pep517 option.

+    pip install whatever --no-use-pep517

 Optional: (e.g. for training, testing etc)

     pip install --upgrade microprediction

-## Install remark on pystan
+## Install troubleshooting remark on pystan

 On some systems pystan is flaky, thus also prophet, thus also things wrapping prophet.
 You'll need an older pystan (unless things have changed).
 Maybe read my [review of prophet](https://www.microprediction.com/blog/prophet) before spending too much install agony there.
-The apple silicon (m1) install situation is particularly fluid.
-I revert to anaconda miniforge as noted above.
-But see also [this thread](https://stackoverflow.com/questions/65745683/how-to-install-scipy-on-apple-silicon-arm-m1) and keep open the possibility of the --no-use-pep517 option.

-    pip install whatever --no-use-pep517
+## Install troubleshooting remark on colab
+To clean out old versions of pytz etc I sometimes use:

+    !pip uninstall numpy -y

+in colab notebooks.
+However hopefully that won't be required by the time you read this.

 ### Development
 The package is setup for *pytest* and we rely pretty heavily on Github actions.
 You may wish to use [act](https://github.com/nektos/act) to run the Github [actions](https://github.com/microprediction/timemachines/tree/main/.github/workflows) locally.